Successful leaders must have certain soft skills to ensure the success of the organization.

 6. Strength of Character

-A leader should show their resilience when things go wrong and lead their people with a solid determination to change the circumstances.
+A leader should show resilience when things go wrong and lead their people with a solid determination to change the circumstances.

 They are smart players who understand the importance of timing in making proposals and finalizing decisions.

 Employees/team members respect the leaders who are brave enough to face a challenge without fear.
 Leaders who expect their team to face challenges while sitting behind them cannot stand as true leaders.

 They are not a victim of arrogance, but rather they give credit to their team.
-They acknowledge effort, and never hesitate to appreciate budding talents who can succeed in the future.
+They acknowledge the effort and never hesitate to appreciate budding talents who can succeed in the future.

 If you have ideas, you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!